sciZer0/7/v/README.md

 <h2 align="center">Abstract</h2>

-Presenting the really-innovative idea of the permissionless globally-transferable token with the fixed total-supply, nevertheless, the Bitcoin blockchain starts this idea itself only in 118 years, at 2140 (explained below).
+Presenting the really-innovative idea of **the permissionless globally-transferable token with the fixed total-supply**, nevertheless, the Bitcoin blockchain starts this idea itself only in 118 years, at 2140 (explained below).

 Additionally, the Bitcoin blockchain has a lot of unsolvable technological and social problems being fundamental (described below).